Departments and Classes

 Using literature from the 19th and 20th centuries, this elective is designed as a sweeping introduction to the literature of the pre-Soviet, Soviet, and post-Soviet periods in Russian writing.
 Course readings may include Turgenev’s Fathers and Sons, Dostoevsky’s Crime and Punishment, Pasternak’s Doctor Zhivago, and Solzhenitsyn’s One Day in the Life of Ivan Denisovich.
 Students may also read selections of poems, short stories, and plays by Gogol, Pushkin, and Chekhov, as well as pieces by contemporary writers.
 Students read critical articles of the major texts, write analytical essays, and conduct research to learn about the political and cultural context of the literature and the writers themselves.
 Students should be prepared for a rigorous reading schedule.

-The 19th century in England brought with it new ideas, inventions, and philosophies that challenged the certainties of self, the belief in meaningful experience, and the relationship between men, women, and personal power.
+The 19th century in England brought with it new ideas, inventions, and philosophies that challenged the certainties of self, the belief in meaningful experience, and the relationship between men and women and personal power.
 The continuing sophistication of the novel form and the advent of lending libraries allowed the novel, with its emphasis on the social changes of the day, to mirror the changing concerns of the time.
 This course will look at how authors viewed the tensions and questions of self in a changing world.
 Texts may include Pride and Prejudice, Jane Austen; Jane Eyre, Charlotte Brontë; Wuthering Heights, Emily Brontë; Frankenstein, Mary Shelley; Hard Times, Charles Dickens; and Tess of the D’Urbervilles, Thomas Hardy.
 The class is discussion based, with student-led discussion.
-Film adaptations may be viewed and analyzed after reading the texts.
+Students will view and analyze film adaptations after reading the texts.

 The subject of this class is the fall from the Victorian ideal of progress into the complexities and anxieties of the modern era.
 Starting with core texts that characterize Modernism, the readings take the student through the key British writers of the 20th century.
 In addition to poetry, texts may include Joseph Conrad, Heart of Darkness; James Joyce, Dubliners; Virginia Woolf, Mrs. Dalloway; Pat Barker, Regeneration; Anthony Burgess, A Clockwork Orange; Kazuo Ishiguro, Never Let Me Go; and Jeanette Winterson, Oranges Are Not the Only Fruit.
 Written work may include an essay or test on each core text, weekly in-class writings, one student-taught class, and an outside reading choice and project.